life-itself/tao/onboarding/README.md

 #### Create your E-mail signature

 Please implement this [E-mail signature template](https://docs.google.com/document/d/15asO0IVqAyUJrv0RHT6IkXAD3-kiUfN0mOj9LSqJH1c/edit?usp=sharing) into your gmail account.
-To do this,
+To do this, go to 'all settings' in gmail and scroll down to update your email signature.

 #### Install default styles